PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/vmss/README.md

 probes, while the data plane remains unconfigured.
 An easy solution would to bo configure an interface swap, unfortunately this is not available in the Azure VM-Series image yet.

+## Orchestration modes

+This module allows you to deploy a Virtual Machine Scale Set (VMSS) with a configurable orchestration mode.
+The choice of mode is determined by the `orchestration_type` variable, which provides a single point of control over the VMSS deployment.

+Uniform Orchestration: if `orchestration_type` is set to `Uniform`, traditional uniform orchestration mode is used, where all VMs are managed as a single entity.

+Flexible Orchestration: if `orchestration_type` is set to `Flexible`, new flexible orchestration mode is used.
+For this mode to function correctly, the VMSS's identity type must be set to `UserAssigned` in order to manage individual VMs in the set.

+By default, the Uniform Orchestration is used by the module.

 ## Custom Metrics and Autoscaling

 Firewalls can publish custom metrics (for example `panSessionUtilization`) to Azure Application Insights to improve the